ssmiller25/k8s-intro/k8s-intro-dev.md

 Kubernetes Included (optionally)!

 <aside class="notes">
-    3 min...just shoinwing screenshots of installation/config on mac/windows
+    3 min...just showing screenshots of installation/config on mac/windows
     Go over basics of containers...follow downward if we need to dig into further

     Docker for desktop is probably the easiest option for Windows and Mac, but many others exist: